24ep/studio/README.md

     *   **When Deploying/Managing with Portainer:**
         1. When deploying or updating your stack in Portainer, if you need the `init-db.sql` script to run (e.g., for a fresh setup or if tables are missing), you **must ensure that Portainer does not reuse an existing `postgres_data` volume that already contains a database.**
         2. You may need to:
             *   Manually delete the `postgres_data` volume associated with your stack via Portainer's "Volumes" section before redeploying the stack.
+Ensure this volume is named according to your `docker-compose.yml` (e.g., `yourstackname_postgres_data`).
             *   Or, if Portainer provides an option during stack update/redeployment to "recreate" containers and specify "do not persist volumes" or "use new volumes" for the PostgreSQL service, select that.
         3. After ensuring the volume will be fresh, deploy/update your stack in Portainer.
 The PostgreSQL container will initialize a new database and execute `init-db.sql`.

+    **Check PostgreSQL Container Logs for Errors:**
-    *   **Check PostgreSQL Logs:** After startup, if you still suspect issues, check the logs of the PostgreSQL container for any errors during the execution of `init-db.sql`:
+    After startup, if you still suspect issues (especially if tables are missing), **check the logs of the PostgreSQL container**.
     *   Local Docker: `docker logs <your_postgres_container_name>` (Find `<your_postgres_container_name>` with `docker ps`)
     *   Portainer: View the logs for the PostgreSQL container within the Portainer UI.
     Look for messages indicating scripts from `/docker-entrypoint-initdb.d/` are being run, or any SQL errors.

-    *   **Specific Error: `psql:/docker-entrypoint-initdb.d/init-db.sql: error: could not read from input file: Is a directory`**
-        If you see this error in the PostgreSQL container logs, it means that when Docker (via `docker-compose` or Portainer) tried to mount your local `init-db.sql` file into the container at `/docker-entrypoint-initdb.d/init-db.sql`, it was incorrectly interpreted as a directory *inside the container*.
-This usually happens if Docker cannot find or access the *source* file (`./init-db.sql`) on the host system.
+    **Specific Error: `psql:/docker-entrypoint-initdb.d/init-db.sql: error: could not read from input file: Is a directory`** If you see this error in the PostgreSQL container logs, it means that when Docker (via `docker-compose` or Portainer) tried to mount your local `init-db.sql` file into the container at `/docker-entrypoint-initdb.d/init-db.sql`, it was incorrectly interpreted as a directory *inside the container*.
+This usually happens if Docker cannot find or access the *source* file (`./init-db.sql`) on the host system *from the context where `docker-compose` or Portainer is operating*.

     **Troubleshooting Steps for "Is a directory" error:**
     1.  **Verify Host File:** Ensure that `init-db.sql` in your project root directory (the same directory as `docker-compose.yml`) is indeed a **file** and not a directory.
+Check for typos in the filename.
-        2.  **Execution Context:**
+    2.  **Execution Context & Portainer:**
         *   If running `docker-compose` commands manually, ensure you are running them from the **root directory of your project** (where `docker-compose.yml` and `init-db.sql` are located).
 The path `./init-db.sql` is relative to the directory where `docker-compose` is executed.
         *   **If using Portainer from a Git repository:** Portainer checks out your repository to a temporary location on the Portainer server or agent.
-Ensure `init-db.sql` is present at the root of your repository and that there are no issues with how Portainer is accessing these files.
-If the file is missing or inaccessible in the checkout path Portainer uses, Docker will create an empty directory for the mount target.
+Ensure `init-db.sql` is present at the **root of your Git repository**.
+If the file is missing or inaccessible in the checkout path Portainer uses, Docker will create an empty directory for the mount target inside the container.
+Double-check your repository structure.
+        *   **If using Portainer's Web Editor for the stack:** Providing relative host paths like `./init-db.sql` from Portainer's web editor can be problematic as Portainer doesn't inherently know where "`.`" is on your local machine.
+For web editor deployments, you'd typically need to use absolute paths on the Portainer host machine where Docker is running, or use a method where `init-db.sql` is already part of a custom image or accessible via a shared Docker volume pre-populated by other means. **Using Portainer with a Git repository is generally more reliable for such file mounts.**
-        3.  **File Permissions (Less Common):** On Linux/macOS, ensure that `init-db.sql` has read permissions for the user running the Docker daemon.
+    3.  **File Permissions (Less Common):** On Linux/macOS, ensure that `init-db.sql` has read permissions for the user running the Docker daemon or the user Portainer operates as.
     4.  **Clean Docker State:** Even if you think the file is correct, try the full `docker-compose down -v` and `docker-compose up --build -d` again.
 This can resolve issues related to Docker's cached state of volumes or mounts.
     5.  **If the issue persists with Portainer specifically:**
         *   Try deploying the stack using `docker-compose` directly on the host where Portainer runs its containers (if possible) to see if the issue is specific to Portainer's interpretation of the compose file or its file access.
-            *   Consider alternative ways to get the `init-db.sql` into the container for Portainer, such as building a custom PostgreSQL image that `COPY`s the `init-db.sql` file into `/docker-entrypoint-initdb.d/` during the image build, though this adds complexity.
+        *   Consider alternative ways to get the `init-db.sql` into the container if Portainer's file mounting from your setup is consistently problematic.
+One advanced method is to build a custom PostgreSQL Docker image that `COPY`s the `init-db.sql` file into `/docker-entrypoint-initdb.d/` during the image build process.
+This makes the script part of the image itself, removing reliance on runtime volume mounts for this specific file.

 5.  **MinIO Bucket Creation (Automated by Application):**
     *   The MinIO bucket specified by `MINIO_BUCKET_NAME` (default: `canditrack-resumes`) will be **attempted to be created automatically by the application** when it first tries to interact with MinIO (e.g., during a resume upload via the `ensureBucketExists` function in `src/lib/minio.ts`).